 Take advantage of the lovesick holiday, and put some cash in your pocket.

-10 Ways to Make Money on Valentine’s Day
+How to Make Money if You’re Alone on Valentine’s Day

 Even if you’ve got a date, you could stand to profit this year if you’re flexible.

 Try these tips for making money on Valentine’s Day.